 Also look out for:

 - The beautiful but nationally declining turtle doves, now on the ‘Red List’ of conservation concern.
-Mainly found in south eastern England, they are occasionally seen on the southern edges of the National Park, and for the last few years at Sutton Bank.
+Mainly found in south eastern England, they are occasionally seen on the southern edges of the National Park, and for the last few years they have occasionally been seen at the feeders at Sutton Bank, drop by you might get lucky.
 Turtle doves, often seen in pairs so fondly referred to as the ‘bird of love’, are only around for a short time, usually in late April/May through to mid-August before they migrate.
-If you see turtle doves – and people have spotted them in their gardens – then let us know, as recording bird sightings and behaviours helps in the battle to save one of the most cherished of birds.
+If you see turtle doves – and people have spotted them in their gardens – then let us know, as recording bird sightings and behaviours helps in the battle to save one of our most cherished birds.

 - Visit a riverside on a still warm day to see the annual hatch of mayfly, where the insects emerge from the water for the briefest of lives: some have under an hour in which to mate, lay eggs and then die.
 Watch trout jumping to gorge on them.
 Swallows swoop in low constantly, along with robins, chaffinches, grey wagtails and dippers, and at dusk bats will take their fill too.